Men’s Undershirts: Pros & Cons and How to Wear Them RIGHT

 Why do people wear undershirts?

-Some enjoy the extra layer of warmth, others like a barrier between their skin and their outer garments.
+Some enjoy the extra layer of warmth, while others like a barrier between their skin and their outer garments.
 Some claim that an undershirt wicks away the natural body moisture such as sweat, too.

 Should a man always wear an undershirt?